 To keep your focus on growth and learning, become curious.
-This is the one of the most basic things that’ll help you transition easily from a fixed mindset to a growth one.
+This is one of the most basic things that’ll help you transition easily from a fixed mindset to a growth one.
 Start questioning like a kid, and discover the new worlds that will unravel in front of you.

 4. Stop seeking other’s approval

 The person with a fixed mindset needs constant validation from other people.
 This is what you need to get rid of.
 Prioritize learning over approvals, and start taking criticism positively.
 Ask for feedback.
-It is going to drastically improve your perspective on growth and will set you up for a development like never before.
+It is going to drastically improve your perspective on growth and will set you up for development like never before.

 5. Learn from other people’s mistakes